 Paella Pan: This is the paella pan I used.
 If you don’t have a paella pan, use a 13- 15 inch or larger skillet.
 Try to find a heat source that can accommodate the whole paella pan or skillet.
 Depending on the configuration of your burners, you’ll need to place the pan over two burners or set it on your largest burner.
 Either way, you’ll have to move and rotate the pan to distribute the heat.

 Variations: You can add some mussels if you want.
 Add them in step 5, after arranging the shrimp.
-Make sure to discard any shell that is not open after cooking.
+Make sure to discard any shells that are not open after cooking.

 Storing Instructions